|Nutrition Facts (per serving)|

 Add the remaining 1/4 cup of brown sugar to a plate.

 Use a small cookie scoop to scoop the dough into your hand and roll into a ball.

-Roll the dough in the sugar and place it on the prepared baking sheet.
+Dip the top of each ball in the brown sugar and place it on the prepared baking sheet with the sugar-side up.
 Repeat with the remaining dough.

-Place the prepared baking sheets with the cookie dough balls in the freezer for 1 hour or overnight.
+Place the prepared baking sheets with the cookie dough balls in the freezer for at least 1 hour or up to overnight.
 When ready to bake, preheat the oven to 350 F.